atiyogafoundation/payments/README.md

 ---------

 Other payment methods / paymenet gateways can be easly added by subclassing `AbstrtactProvider` and overiding methods `execute`, `on_return`, `on_cancel` and setting `required_params`.

-`required_params` will be validated using provided data type
+`required_params` will be validated using provided data type.

 ```python